 - Damages are shared and distributed based on relationships and dependency.

-Wrongful death cases are never easy, but understanding how the legal process works can help families avoid additional stress during an already painful time.
+Negligent death cases are never easy, but understanding how the legal process works can help families avoid additional stress during an already painful time.
 Missouri’s statute is designed to streamline the path to justice while respecting the unique dynamics of grieving families.